 An accent wall is a timeless way to add character to your home.
 I love building my own accent walls.
 Accent walls have become so popular over the last few years.
 If you’re looking to make your own DIY accent wall with wood trim and you’re not sure where to start or what look to go for, I put together this post of 3 types of wood trim accent walls in my home.
-They’re as different styles, but you’ll see they’re all great budget friendly options for statement walls as well as perfect beginner DIY projects.
+They’re all different styles, but you’ll see they’re also all great budget friendly options for statement walls as well as perfect beginner DIY projects.

 Sharing my projects with you motivates me and I hope I’m able to show you how simple, cost effective, and really fun building your own accent walls with wood trim can be!

 Table of Contents

 - 2. DIY Picture Frame Wainscotting – 2 ways

 - Which one should you choose?

 Use wood trim accent walls to create some WOW

 Here’s 3 types of accent walls with wood trim that you can easily create to bring character into different spaces in your home: